 The additional strategies for encouraging new development while maintaining and increasing affordable housing in the corridor are outlined below.
 As an overarching goal, it is recommended that the City establish an affordable housing goal for the study area that can be applied to future development proposals and requests for financial assistance.
-An overall goal of 20 percent affordable at 80 percent AMI or below for forsale housing and 60 percent AMI or below for rental housing is recommended.
+An overall goal of 20 percent affordable at 80 percent AMI or below for for-sale housing and 60 percent AMI or below for rental housing is recommended, which would be support strategies outlined in the Housing Strategic Plan.